xarques/udacity-reactnd-project-myreads/README.md

 # MyReads Project

-This App allows you to have a collection of books in different categories, where you can move your books from one category to another.
+This application allows you to display 3 "shelves" (i.e. categories), each of which contains a number of books.
+The three shelves are:

+* Currently Reading
+* Want to Read
+* Read
+*

-There's also a search that allows you to find more books and add them to your personal collection.
+There's also a search feature that allows you to find more books and add them to your personal collection by choosing the appropriate shelf.

 ## Installation